 - 1. Train foodservice employees on using the procedures in this SOP. - 2.
 Follow State or local health department requirements. - 3.
 Wash hands using the proper procedure. - 4.
 Wash, rinse, sanitize, and air-dry all food-contact surfaces, equipment, and utensils that will be in contact with produce, such as cutting boards, knives, and sinks. - 5.
 Follow manufacturer's instructions for proper use of chemicals. - 6.
-Wash all raw fruits and vegetables thoroughly before combining with other ingredients, including: - Unpeeled fresh fruit and vegetables that are served whole or cut into pieces. - Fruits and vegetables that are peeled and cut to use in cooking or served ready-toeat. - 7.
-Wash fresh produce vigorously under cold running water or by using chemicals that comply with the 2001 FDA Food Code.
-Packaged fruits and vegetables labeled as being previously washed and ready-to-eat are not required to be washed. - 8.
-Scrub the surface of firm fruits or vegetables such as apples or potatoes using a clean and sanitized brush designated for this purpose. - 9.
-Remove any damaged or bruised areas. - 10.
-Label, date, and refrigerate fresh-cut items. - 11.
+New Code requirement!
+"Cut leafy greens and cut tomatoes are included in the Time/Temperature Control for Safety Food (TCS) definition, and require proper temperature control 41F or less, 135F or greater. - a.
+Cut leafy greens whose leaves have been cut, shredded, sliced, chopped, or torn.
+This includes iceberg lettuces, romaine lettuce, leaf lettuces, butter lettuce, baby leaf lettuce (immature or leafy greens), escarole, endive, spring mix, spinach, cabbage, including slaw mix, kale, arugula, chard." - b.
+"NO mushroom picked in the wild shall not be offered for sale or service without prior approval from the Northern Kentucky Health Department." - 7.
+Wash all raw fruits and vegetables thoroughly before combining with other ingredients, including: - Unpeeled fresh fruit and vegetables that are served whole or cut into pieces. - Fruits and vegetables that are peeled and cut to use in cooking or served ready-toeat. - 8.
+Wash fresh produce vigorously under cold running water or by using chemicals that comply with the 2013 FDA Food Code.
+Packaged fruits and vegetables labeled as being previously washed and ready-to-eat are not required to be washed. - 9.
+Scrub the surface of firm fruits or vegetables such as apples or potatoes using a clean and sanitized brush designated for this purpose. - 10.
+Remove any damaged or bruised areas. - 11.
+Label, date, and refrigerate fresh-cut items. - 12.
 Serve cut melons within 7 days if held at 41 °F or below.
-Refer to the Date Marking Ready-to-Eat, Potentially Hazardous Food SOP. - 12.
+Refer to the Date Marking Ready-to-Eat, Potentially Hazardous Foods (PHF) is now Time/Temperature Control for Safety Food (TCS) SOP.
+Ice Bath as needed, if temp is approved. - 13.
 Do not serve raw seed sprouts to highly susceptible populations such as preschool-age children.
+Changed no students in the district.